-- Address access to the collaborative care program and capacity issues. - Identidy and coordinate resources - Patient Identification and Population Management - Use systematic clinical protocols based on screening results and other patient data, like emergency department use, that help to characterize patient risk and complexity of needs. - Provide a registry to track patients who have been identified as good candidates for collaborative care for chronic pain. - Integrate a validated patient-reported outcome measure into the electronic health record.
+• Patient Identification and Population Management

+- Use systematic clinical protocols based on screening results and other patient data, like emergency department use, that help to characterize patient risk and complexity of needs. - Provide a registry to track patients who have been identified as good candidates for collaborative care for chronic pain with life activity impacts. - Integrate a validated patient-reported outcome measure into the electronic health record.
 Many have been successfully used in primary care.
+These recommendations do not require a specific measure. - Develop a dashboard to measure patient progress.

+Care Team

-These recommendations do not require a specific measure. - o Develop a dashboard to measure patient progress. - Care Team - Clearly define roles for care team members. - Structure typical practice activities to facilitate involvement by all members of the integrated care team (e.g., team meetings, daily huddles, pre-visit planning, quality improvement meetings). - Ensure that care team members have access to actionable medical and behavioral health information via a shared care plan at the point of care.
+- Clearly define roles for care team members. - Structure typical practice activities to facilitate involvement by all members of the integrated care team (e.g., team meetings, daily huddles, pre-visit planning, quality improvement meetings). - Ensure that care team members have access to actionable medical and behavioral health information via a shared care plan at the point of care. - Facilitate access to specialty pain services or behavioral health services if needed to assist the care team in developing a treatment plan and adjusting treatments for patients not improving as expected under the current plan.

+• Care Management

-- Facilitate access to specialty pain services or behavioral health services if needed to assist the care team in developing a treatment plan and adjusting treatments for patients not improving as expected under the current plan. - Care Management - Determine who should provide care management services given population needs and practice context - o Identify needed skills, appropriate training, and licensure requirements - Evidence-Based Care and Supported Self-Management - Train staff on motivational interviewing. - o Use patient goals to inform the care plan.
+- Determine who should provide care management services given population needs and practice context - o Identify needed skills, appropriate training, and licensure requirements

+• Evidence-Informed Care and Supported Self-Management

+- Train staff on motivational interviewing.

+- Use patient goals to inform the care plan.

+- Develop plans to increase patient access to diverse services identified using the Enhanced Chronic Pain Care Resource Grid in Appendix E.